simeonpashley/simeonpashley.github.io/_posts/2011-03-24-ten-website-design-mistakes-to-avoid.md

 unreachable?
 Does your business website design make it super-easy for people to contact you for help, or do they have to hunt all over the site to find your phone number or email address?
-If you make your customers feel as though you’re happy to take their money quickly, but not so quick to respond to questions and problems, your low conversions and high bounce rates will show your website’s true colors.
+If you make your customers feel as though you're happy to take their money quickly, but not so quick to respond to questions and problems, your low conversions and high bounce rates will show your website's true colors.

 Likewise, if a visitor is sitting in front of the computer, open wallet in hand, is your sales process simplified?
 Does it offer several payment options?
 Is the product or service up-to-date?
-A customer friendly business website, where the buyer feels he/she is a priority, means repeat patronage in the future.
+A customer friendly business website, where the buyer feels they are a priority, means repeat patronage in the future.

 To get started designing an incredibly efficient, effective and